When you see potential, let it inspire you

 “I think it’s important that all students, and their families, know they belong at Iowa.
 That’s what I focused on during my years here.
 And I feel really lucky that Tippie was so supportive of that.”

 When you learn something new, let it motivate you

 “It’s hard to explain exactly, but at Tippie, there’s a lot expected of you,” he says, “They’re trying to really develop you to be successful—and that gives a perspective that ignites you.”

-His major did just that—inspiring him to build relationships.
+His dual majors did just that—inspiring him to build relationships.

 However, some of the most valuable lessons have come from Tippie as a whole—beginning in his coursework and echoing through his involvement.

 “I’ve learned to focus on my time management, to structure my schedule, to market myself, and to make the right connections,” Alejandro says, “and that’ll be useful in anything I go on to do.”

 Looking at his success so far—it’s safe to say it will be.